 Peel out all the paper that's been cut free.
 This may be only a dozen or so sheets.
 Any paper still attached to the book can stay where it is.

-Why do this cutting by hand, when you're taking the stack over to the scroll saw next?
+Why do this first cut by hand, when you're taking the stack over to the scroll saw next?
 Well, it's notoriously hard to cut straight on a scroll saw.
-The rectangle you've just cut out will provide a guide that's easier to follow than drawn lines.
+The rectangle you've just cut out will be a guide that's easier to follow than drawn lines.